 - Consult with a fraud investigator to define what to look for.
 For example, consider:

 - Common attributes (same email address or phone number, for example)

 - Multiple parties using the same account

 - Short paths between transactions (a rapid return of a purchase with no support call or reason given, for example)

-As we have shown in this third blog in our four-part series on fraud detection with graph data science, there are numerous steps your company can take to week out first-party fraud.
+As we have shown in this third blog in our four-part series on fraud detection with graph data science, there are numerous steps your company can take to weed out first-party fraud.
 Graph technology is proving to be the most effective tool to identify and defend against fraud.